shubhamperiwal/political_social_media_analysis/README.md

 In this repository, I'll try to compare the tweets of Donald Trump, Barack Obama, and Hillary Clinton's tweets leading up to election 2016 to come up with meaningful insights

 ## EDA features
-1. Analysis of number of tweets (Done)
+1. Analysis of number of tweets
-2. Time series of number of tweets (Done)
+2. Time series of number of tweets
-3. Wordclouds to get most frequent words (Done)
+3. Wordclouds to get most frequent words
-4. Sentiment Analysis of the tweets (Done)
+4. Sentiment Analysis of the tweets
-5. Topic modelling to see what they're talking about (Done)
+5. Topic modelling to see what they're talking about
-6. Query a tweet to get similar tweets from all 3 politicians (In Progress)
+6. Query a tweet to get similar tweets from all 3 politicians

 ## Possible enhancements
 1. Wordcloud in the shape of the speaker (Done)